dell/csi-baremetal-operator/docs/MANUAL_SCHEDULER_CONFIGURATION.md

         ignorable: true
         httpTimeout: 15s
     ```
-    * To manually patch version 1.18 and below
+    * To manually patch version 1.18 and below perform the following steps on all master nodes of your cluster
         * Create configuration policy file _/etc/kubernetes/manifests/scheduler/policy.yaml_
         ```yaml
         apiVersion: v1